What’s your favorite color?

 We have millions of light-sensitive cells, or receptors, at the back of our eyes.

-Science considers these receptors as an extension of the brain, and for good reason.
-Certain receptors are stimulated by the light coming into our eyes, and those receptors send impulses to our brain.
+Science considers these receptors as an extension of the brain, and for a good reason.
+Specific receptors are stimulated by the light coming into our eyes, and those receptors send impulses to our brain.

 The brain takes those signals and interprets them as color: in this case, red.

-Because the brain is interpreting the color, that means that color is, by nature, a sensation.
+Because the brain interprets the color, that means that color is, by nature, a sensation.

 Sensations are personal.

-It’s this fact that makes our choice and use of color so critical to the success of our businesses.
+It’s this fact that makes our choice and use of color so critical to our businesses’ success.

-While our perception of colors and what they mean is subjective, there are some basic qualities that we can apply generally.
+While our perception of colors and what they mean is subjective, there are some essential qualities that we can apply generally.
 Here are some of those qualities:

 - Red.
 Often considered exciting, attention-grabbing, warm, and connected to love, anger, life, and comfort.